 Music from Across America

-In this unit, students listen to a variety of popular, traditional and ethnic American music, from the evocative sounds of Native American drumming to the lively sounds of zydeco music from Louisiana.
+In this unit, students examine and listen to a variety of forms of music to learn about the cultural, geographic, and stylistic diversity available within the United States.
 To develop their listening skills, students use worksheets to record their impressions about the music they hear.
 In addition to learning about musical instruments and the geographic and cultural context of music, children are encouraged to think about and express their personal responses to music.

 The learning activities presented in this unit are appropriate for students in Kindergarten through grade 5.
 A range of ideas are provided to help extend this lesson for students in higher grade levels or who are more advanced.